talle1662/DarkStarWars_DiscordTheme/README.md

 # Dark Star Wars

-A cold & dark theme.
+A Cold & Dark Theme.
-This is a modification to an existing theme called Dark Matter Theme.
+This is a modified version of the [Dark Matter Theme](https://github.com/DiscordStyles/DarkMatter)
 > This is a modified version of a remake of the original Dark Matter theme by [cosmicsalad](http://github.com/cosmicsalad/) (AKA Hammock).

 ![Preview](https://i.imgur.com/80Udx4P.png)